sainswor/sainswor.github.io/content/what-is-this/index.md

 ---

 ## New in this update
-- **The Calendar widget:** Will now show you links in the same month!
-Need to add previous month/next month links.
+- **Clean up the Thumbnails:** The out-of-scale images have been thumbnailed differently, as has the one animated GIF in the archives.
+- **Darkness, My Old Friend, Part 4** now contains a link to the official music video of the song intended to be at the top of that post.
+Let's not get sued!

 ## Next Up
-- **Clean up the Thumbnails:** Some of these could be better!
-- **Replace RSS feed for comment links:** I think there are probably only a few places this would be useful but hey, who am I to judge?
-They used to have this feature and it's entirely possible (if unlikely) to see use again.
-I should at least look into making it (maybe it's possible)
 - **Tags and Related Comics:** These were only a thing during the gag comic years, but they were there and I'd like to rebuild that function.
-- **Lost embedded content:** The higher-rez downloadable files for the Behind the Scenes strips were lost (I have just one of them).
-One of the music files on a comic page is missing.
-There was one video embedded which no longer exists / I don't know what it was.
 - **Search bar:** Vid had mentioned wanting a search bar for the comic and that sounds like a great idea.
 I think this involves retrofitting the comics that don't have tags, with tags.
 I'm OK with that.
+- **Replace RSS feed for comment links:** I think there are probably only a few places this would be useful but hey, who am I to judge?
+They used to have this feature and it's entirely possible (if unlikely) to see use again.
+I should at least look into making it (maybe it's possible)
+- **The Calendar widget:** Need to add previous month/next month links.
 - **Clean up on the technical side:** This is last on the list because it's invisible to the site's users, but I'd like to tidy up the mechanics of the site a little.
 There's some WET work where it really should be DRY.

 ## What is this?